Morphosyntactic-Variation-in-Englishes/DoVE/README.md

 ### About

 This dataset comprises extensive socio-demographic information for 71 varieties of English spoken world-wide.
+In total, DOVE comprises information on 16 extra-linguistic triggers (aka socio-demographic information) which can be broadly assigned to the categories geography, language contact/isolation, socio-history and demography.

-DOVE was compiled as part of the project [MoVE](https://sites.google.com/site/katlehret/research/MoVE) (Extra-linguistic triggers of Morphosyntactic Variation in Englishes) and was designed for studying the relationship between extra-linguistic triggers (aka socio-demographic information) and morphosyntactic variation in English varieties, with a focus on language complexity.
-In total, it comprises information on 16 extra-linguistic triggers which can be broadly assigned to the categories geography, language contact/isolation, socio-history and demography.
+DOVE was compiled as part of the project [Extra-linguistic triggers of Morphosyntactic Variation in Englishes](https://sites.google.com/site/katlehret/research/MoVE) (MoVE) and was designed for studying the relationship between extra-linguistic triggers and morphosyntactic variation in English varieties, with a focus on language complexity.
+DOVE builds on and complements the information contained in the [electronic World Atlas of Varieties of English ](https://ewave-atlas.org/) (eWAVE), the currently largest database of morphosyntactic features in Englishes (Kortmann et al. 2020).

+> [!NOTE]
-DOVE v1.0 publishes a subset of the full dataset.
+>  DOVE v1.0 publishes a subset of the full dataset.
 It samples 17 varieties of English and covers 9 of the extra-linguistic triggers described below.
-The full dataset will be made publicly available in December 2026.
+The full dataset will be made publicly
+> available in December 2026.

 ### Overview of extra-linguistic triggers